All MUSC Health locations are open. How to help hurricane Helene victims.

 MUSC is committed to utilizing more native and perennial plants in the campus landscape to improve water retention, livability, coastal adaptation, and increase pollinators.
 In 2016 we took an inventory of all the “pollinator friendly” trees, perennial shrubs and flowers on campus to determine what percentage of the campus landscape was native and pollinator friendly.

-We will now be able to work from that baseline to introduce and maintain a variety of additional native flowering species for both nectar and foraging.
-View a list of MUSC’s current tree and shrub inventory.
+We now are able to work from that baseline to introduce and maintain a variety of additional native flowering species for both nectar and foraging.
+View a list of MUSC’s current tree inventory.

 Urban Pollinator Habitat Creation